About Laser Dentistry

 Plan Your Procedure

 The Laser Difference

 Laser Smile Studio serves patients from Denton, Corinth, Lake Dallas and surrounding areas.
-Dr. McCracken works with Dr. Roberts (oral surgery) and Dr. Murphy (endodontics) to provide you with a beautiful new smile you can be proud of.
 If you feel that you would benefit from the use of laser dentistry, we invite you to give us a call today.